lilos/tscharts/README.md

 $ git push origin master
 ```

-From there, I can do a `helm repo add tscharts
+From there, I can do a `helm repo add lilos
 https://lilos.github.io/tscharts`